vdbrink/vdbrink.github.io/projects/bin_day_led_strip_reminder.md

 **Custom helper entities for days countdown**

-I created [customer helper entities](../homeassistant/homeassistant_hacs_afvalbeheer#custom-helper-entities-days-countdown) in Home Assistant to show on my dashboard the amount of days for the bin day.
+I created [custom helper entities](../homeassistant/homeassistant_hacs_afvalbeheer#custom-helper-entities-days-countdown) in Home Assistant to show on my dashboard the amount of days for the bin day.
 These entities are also used here to check if tomorrow is bin day.

 **Test the light**